Improved Stabilizer Estimation via Bell Difference Sampling: Introduction

-At a high level, we establish our results by proving some structure on $q_\psi$ and $p_\psi$ for certain quantum states.
-For example, to prove our lower bound on the number of non-Clifford gates required to prepare pseudorandom states, we give an algorithm that distinguishes Haar-random states from quantum states prepared by circuits with fewer than $n/2$ non-Clifford single-qubit gates.
+\paragraph{Tight Pseudorandomness Bounds} To prove our lower bound on the number of non-Clifford gates required to prepare pseudorandom states, we give an algorithm that distinguishes Haar-random states from quantum states prepared by circuits with fewer than $n/2$ non-Clifford single-qubit gates.
 The key insight is that if $\ket \psi$ is the output of such a circuit, then $q_\psi$ is concentrated on a proper subspace of $\F_2^{2n}$, whereas for Haar-random states, $q_\psi$ is anticoncentrated on all such subspaces with overwhelming probability over the Haar measure.
 Proving these properties of $q_\psi$ reveals a simple algorithm: draw a linear number of samples from $q_\psi$ and compute the number of linearly independent vectors in the sample.
 Haar-random states will have $2n$ such vectors with high probability and, otherwise, there will be strictly less than $2n$ such vectors.